 “One noteworthy Emotet attack on the City of Allentown, PA required direct help from Microsoft’s incident response team to clean up and reportedly cost the city upwards of $1M to fix.”

 You’re already taking the first step towards protecting yourself and your users from Emotet by learning how Emotet works.
 Here’s a few additional steps you can take:

 - Keep your computer/endpoints up-to-date with the latest patches for Microsoft Windows.
-Emotet may rely on the Windows EternalBlue vulnerability to do its dirty work, so don’t leave that back door open into your network.
+TrickBot is often delivered as a secondary Emotet payload, and we know TrickBot relies on the Windows EternalBlue vulnerability to do its dirty work, so patch that vulnerability before the cybercriminals can take advantage of it.